-FIG. 15 shows that administration of glucose results in an increase of hepcidin secretion in blood serum.
+[0048] FIG. 15 shows that administration of glucose results in an increase of hepcidin secretion in blood serum.
 Serum glucose, insulin, and hepcidin levels before and 30 or 60 min after oral glucose tolerance test with 37.5 g glucose (n=10).
 Note the significant up-regulation of hepcidin after glucose administration (P<0.03).

-FIG. 16 shows quantitative RT- PCR for ferroportin (n=4).
-The expression levels of ferroportin (means) are given as the amount relative to the expression of the housekeeping gene actin in each sample.
+[0049] FIG. 16 shows quantitative RT-PCR for ferroportin (n=4).
+The expression levels of ferroportin (means) are given as the amount relative to the expression of the house-keeping gene actin in each sample.
 Ferroportin is highly expressed in human and rat pancreas, as well as in RINM5F cells.

-FIG. 17 shows a standard curve of ELISA for a 25 amino acid long form of hepcidin using the mHK (9) antibody binding to SEQ.
+[0050] FIGS. 17 A, 17 B, and 17C show standard curves of ELISA for a 25 amino acid long form of hepcidin using the antibodies binding to SEQ.
 ID.
-NO 3.
+NO 3, according to a first (A), (C) and a second (B) version of the assay, respectively.